jimmyhmiller/PlayGround/writings/proposals/ideas.md

 * Write your code three times
 * OOP from the ground up
 * Rules Engine as a way to organize code
+* Lessons learned from the history of programming